Luca Caputi: Guelph Storm (2015–2018)

-Kingston Frontenacs (2018–present)
+Kingston Frontenacs (2018–2023)

 On July 16, 2018, Caputi was hired by the Kingston Frontenacs as an associate coach, working with newly-hired head coach Kurtis Foster.
 The Frontenacs began a rebuilding process in 2018–19, as the club finished to a league-worst 14–52–2 record, earning 30 points, as the club failed to reach the post-season.

 Caputi returned to Kingston in the 2019–20 season.
 The club saw some improvement and finished the season with a 19–39–4 record, earning 42 points.
 The team was in the eighth and final playoff position in the Eastern Conference, however, the post-season was cancelled due to the COVID-19 pandemic.
 Following the season, the club dismissed Foster as head coach, and hired Paul McFarland as his replacement as head coach.
 Caputi remained with the team as an associate coach.
 Due to the COVID-19 pandemic, the 2019–20 was cancelled.
 Following the cancellation of the season, McFarland stepped down as head coach.

 Following McFarland's departure, the Frontenacs promoted Caputi to the head coaching position for the 2021–22 season.
 On October 8, 2021, Caputi coached his first game as head coach of the Frontenacs, as Kingston defeated the Ottawa 67's 8–1.
 In his first season as head coach, Caputi led the Frontenacs to a 41–22–5 record, earning 87 points and third place in the Eastern Conference.
 In the post-season, the Frontenacs defeated the Oshawa Generals in the Eastern Conference quarter-finals before losing to the North Bay Battalion in the Eastern Conference semi-finals.

+The rebuilding Frontenacs struggled in the 2022-23 season, as the club missed the playoffs with a 27-38-3 record, earning 57 points and fifth place in the East Division.
+Kingston missed the post-season by one point, as they ended their season with 17 losses in their last 20 games.

+Caputi began the 2023-24 season with the Frontenacs.
+On October 23, after the club started the season with a 4-7-0 record, the Frontenacs relieved Caputi of his duties.

+Scouting career

+In August 2024, Caputi was hired as an amateur scout by the Vancouver Canucks.